Engaging and Supporting our Local Communities

 We also run education evenings for people travelling with children with autism to help make their travel experience easier

-We understand that a balance needs to be achieved in terms of operating an international airport that facilitates almost 31 million passengers per year and the needs of our local communities.
+We understand that a balance needs to be achieved in terms of operating an international airport and the needs of our local communities.